-Symptoms may include:
+Symptoms of GSM may include:

-- Vaginal dryness, itching or burning
+- Vaginal dryness, itching or burning.

-- Vaginal discharge
+- Vaginal discharge.

-- Superficial dyspareunia
+- Superficial dyspareunia.

-- Urinary symptoms and recurrent urinary tract infections (UTIs)
+- Urinary symptoms and recurrent urinary tract infections (UTIs).

 The vulva and vagina typically appear thin, dry and pale.

-- Vaginal creams
+- Vaginal creams.

-- Slow-release vaginal tablets
+- Slow-release vaginal tablets.

-- Vaginal rings
+- Vaginal rings.

 As drug absorption across the vaginal epithelium avoids the first pass effect, lower doses are required vaginally compared to orally to achieve equivalent plasma concentrations.

-- Vaginal symptoms are improved, vaginal atrophy and pH decrease and there is improved epithelial maturation with topical oestrogen preparations compared to placebo or non-hormonal gels.
+- Vaginal symptoms are improved, vaginal atrophy and pH decrease and there is improved epithelial maturation with vaginal oestrogen preparations compared to placebo or non-hormonal gels.

 - Urge incontinence may be improved by low-dose vaginal oestrogens.

-- Some women rarely experience local irritation with the use of topical oestrogens.
+- Some women (rarely) experience local irritation with the use of topical oestrogens.

 Initiating and monitoring treatment

 - Women's individual preference for type of preparation needs to be taken into account.
-It is common to have more vaginal discharge with pessaries and creams, which may be an advantageous side-effect in sexually active women.
+It is common to have more vaginal discharge with creams, which may be an advantageous side-effect in sexually active women.